Aliases for HEXB Gene

 GeneCards Summary for HEXB Gene

-HEXB (Hexosaminidase B (Beta Polypeptide)) is a Protein Coding gene.
-Diseases associated with HEXB include sandhoff disease, infantile form and sandhoff disease, infantile, juvenile, and adult forms.
-Among its related pathways are Disease and Sphingolipid metabolism.
-GO annotations related to this gene include protein homodimerization activity and beta-N-acetylhexosaminidase activity.
-An important paralog of this gene is HEXA.
+HEXB (Hexosaminidase Subunit Beta) is a Protein Coding gene.
+Diseases associated with HEXB include sandhoff disease, infantile, juvenile, and adult forms and gangliosidosis.
+Among its related pathways are Metabolism and Glycosphingolipid biosynthesis - globo series.
+GO annotations related to this gene include protein homodimerization activity and hydrolase activity, hydrolyzing O-glycosyl compounds.
+An important paralog of this gene is ENSG00000260729.

 UniProtKB/Swiss-Prot for HEXB Gene

 Responsible for the degradation of GM2 gangliosides, and a variety of other molecules containing terminal N-acetyl hexosamines, in the brain and other tissues.